kungfoo/ergon-gradle-goodies-versioning/README.md

 Also supports android projects including generating the `versionNumber` from your history.

-Also adds a `version.properties` file to your assembled artifact for maximum traceability.
+It also adds a `version.properties` file to your assembled artifact for maximum traceability.
 You can use these files to easily figure out all versions of `.jar`s that are on the classpath.